mattia-rampazzo/bdt_project/README.md

 ##  How to run

-The entire application is containerized and managed using Docker for easy setup and deployment.
+The core application is containerized and managed using Docker for easy setup and deployment.
 Please Follow these steps to run the application:

 1.  **Install Docker:**
     Ensure Docker is installed on your system.
 You can download and install Docker from [Docker's official website](https://www.docker.com/).